 For more information, see Administer Insights.

 Add data to your organization

 The data for this analysis has been provided publicly on the ArcGIS website, where it can be downloaded to your machine.
-Follow these steps to access and load the data to your ArcGIS Online organization:
+If you are not able to access the Internet from the same machine as your ArcGIS Enterprise portal, you can download the data on a different machine and then transfer it to your portal machine.
+Follow these steps to access and load the data to your portal:

 - Follow the link to the CollegeScorecard item.

 - Click the Download button to download the item to your machine.